OPS-E2E-PPE/azure-docs-sdk-dotnet/api/overview/azure/search.documents-readme.md

 To create a new search service, you can use the [Azure portal][create_search_service_docs], [Azure PowerShell][create_search_service_ps], or the [Azure CLI][create_search_service_cli].
-Here's an example using the Azure CLI to create a free instance for getting started:
+Here's an example using the Azure CLI to create a free instance for Getting start:

 ```Powershell
 az search service create --name <mysearch> --resource-group <mysearch-rg> --sku free --location westus